Ferdilii/motorized_macro_rail_int_fix/README.md

-# Macro Focusing Rail Automator
+# Motorized Macro Rail

-This is a project for a macro focusing rail.
+This is a project for a motorized macro focusing rail.
 It is used with special "stacking" software to increase the depth of field of very small images.
 This rail works as a modification to an existing commercial rail, although building up a rail from scratch would be straight forward as well given the popularity